Hospitality Expenditures (FIN-ACC-50)

 During the course of university business, it might be necessary to incur hospitality expenditures for the purpose of promoting and furthering the mission of the university.

 As a public institution, Indiana University is entrusted with funds by various constituencies.
-In order to carry out its fiduciary duty, university employees must demonstrate prudent judgement when expending funds.
+In order to carry out its fiduciary duty, university employees must demonstrate prudent judgment when expending funds.
 Funds must always be used for institutional benefit, never for the purpose of personal benefit or privilege of a university employee.
 Therefore, all hospitality expenses must meet the criteria of a bona fide business expenditures under the university’s Accountable Plan policy.

 - Meals or refreshments served during business meetings